Pregnancy is an ideal time to make lifestyle changes to give yourself the best chance of having a problem free pregnancy and having a healthy baby.

 That's why you should ideally have your child vaccinated at the recommended time.
 Any delay can leave your baby unprotected against illnesses that are often more common and worse as a child gets older.

-Your doctor's surgery or clinic will automatically send you an appointment for you to bring your baby for their vaccination.
+Your doctor's surgery or clinic will automatically send you an appointment for you to bring your baby for their vaccinations.

 If you can't get to the clinic, contact your surgery to make another appointment.